amir734jj/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-AI for tic-tac-toe using Minimax Algorithm implemented in typescript Basically, this code creates a decision tree (which is inherently a graph!) with memoization and returns the shortest set of moves to win
+AI for tic-tac-toe using Minimax Algorithm implemented in typescript.
+Basically, this code creates a decision tree (which is inherently a graph!) with memoization and returns the shortest set of moves to win

 #### Board initial state: